Pulse Shaping for Superconducting Qubits: Physics of Pulse Shaping

 Leakage error at the first order was completely eliminated, but there exists another leakage channel (Eq.\ref{L02}) at the second order, which couples the ground state and leakage state directly.
 This $|0\rangle-|2\rangle$ coupling at the second order becomes the dominant leakage channel.
 The DRAG substitution suppresses this error channel but cannot eliminate it completely.

 Designing the pulse by minimizing or eliminating certain orders of expansion is just effective Hamiltonian engineering.
-While, in theory, it is tempting to keep engineering the elimination of even higher-order terms, these often entail high hardware overhead.
+While engineering the elimination of even higher-order terms is needed, these often entail high hardware overhead.
 Further, the analytical exercise of designing pulses for more accurate gate fidelities hinges on the assumption of ideal hardware components.
 However, errors in hardware components are detrimental to gate operation.
 Knowledge of the hardware and the error channels arising from them then becomes equally important.
 We shall see some hardware components in Sec.\ref{sec4}.